dendronhq/dendron-site/vault/dendron.roadmap.project.n.2020.seeds.md

 ## Next

-- use seeds from within the dendron extension
+- use seeds from within the Dendron extension
 - automatically keep seeded vaults up to date
 - create index of high quality seeds